Keita Nakajima

-Keita Nakajima (中島啓太, born 24 June 2000) is a Japanese professional golfer.
-He had an exceptionally successful amateur career and was number 1 in the World Amateur Golf Ranking for a record 87 weeks.
-He also won the Panasonic Open on the Japan Golf Tour while still an amateur.
+Keita Nakajima (中島啓太, born 24 June 2000) is a Japanese professional golfer who plays on the European Tour.
+He had an exceptional amateur career; he won the 2021 Panasonic Open on the Japan Golf Tour while still an amateur and was number one in the World Amateur Golf Ranking for a record 87 weeks.
+He turned professional in 2022, and won three times on the Japan Golf Tour the following year, topping the tour's money list.
+Nakajima won his first title on the European Tour in 2024.

 Amateur career

 Nakajima started playing golf at six and had a successful amateur career, winning the 2018 Australian Amateur and the 2021 Japan Amateur Championship, after finishing runner-up at the event in 2015, 2017 and 2019.
 He was runner-up at the 2017 Duke of York Young Champions Trophy in England and the 2019 Australian Master of the Amateurs.
-In 2018, he was runner-up at the Asia-Pacific Amateur Championship, before winning the event in 2021 in a playoff with Hong Kong’s Taichi Kho.
+In 2018, he was runner-up at the Asia-Pacific Amateur Championship, before winning the event in 2021 in a playoff with Hong Kong's Taichi Kho.
 Nakajima became the third Japanese champion of the tournament, joining Hideki Matsuyama and Takumi Kanaya.

 He played in a number of representative matches, including the 2017 Nomura Cup, the 2022 Eisenhower Trophy and the 2019 Arnold Palmer Cup, which the international team won 33½–26½ over the American team.
-Nakajima won both the individual and team gold medals at the at the 2018 Asian Games.
+Nakajima won both the individual and team gold medals at the 2018 Asian Games.
 He was world ranked number 1 in the World Amateur Golf Ranking for a record 87 weeks between 2020 and 2022, surpassing Jon Rahm's previous record of 60 weeks.
 He won the Mark H. McCormack Medal for 2021 and 2022, the first two-time recipient.

 While still an amateur, Nakajima played in a number of professional tournaments.
 In 2021, he was runner-up at the Token Homemate Cup, a stroke behind Takumi Kanaya, and won the Panasonic Open in a playoff.
 After he made the cut at the 2022 Sony Open in Hawaii, he rose to 188th in the Official World Golf Rankings.